-The components of the own funds of Aegon Levensverzekering are described below:
+The components of the Own Funds of Aegon Levensverzekering are described below:

-Element of Own funds Description Tier 1 capital: consists of ordinary shares, share premium and reconciliation reserve, which are fully available without restrictions.
-There are no obligations to redeem these own fund items at any time, hence no maturity date applies.
+Tier 1 capital: consists of ordinary shares, share premium and reconciliation reserve, which are fully available without restrictions.
+There are no obligations to redeem these Own Fund items at any time, hence no maturity date applies.
 The Reconciliation Reserve is determined as the excess of assets over liabilities minus the ordinary share capital and share premium account related to ordinary share capital.
-As mentioned in the table below the Reconciliation Reserve amounts to approximately \notin 4.3 billion and as such, is the dominant component of the own funds.
+As mentioned in the table below the Reconciliation Reserve amounts to approximately EUR 4.0 billion and as such, is the dominant component of the Own Funds.
 It originates mostly from earnings accumulated in previous years which have not been distributed to shareholders.
-A downwards adjustment to total capital amounts to \notin 850 million for non-available items.
-This restriction relates to intercompany relationships between Aegon Nederland N.V. and Aegon Levensverzekering.
-Tier 2 capital: consist of ancillary own funds and tier 2 capital instruments.
-Ancillary own funds consist out of items other than basic own funds which can be called up to absorb losses.
-Tier 2 capital consists of a grandfathered subordinated loan of € 600 million from Aegon Nederland to Aegon Levensverzekering.
-The loan is undated.
-Redemption of the loan is subject to supervisory approval.
-Aegon Levensverzekering does not have ancillary own funds.
-Tier 3 capital: consist of deferred tax assets Tier 3 capital consists of net deferred tax assets in the amount of € 56 million at the end of 2020.This is the net position of Aegon Levensverzekering consolidated, being € 61 million for Aegon Levensverzekering itself, offset by € 5 million DTL of the Aegon Levensverzekering subsidiaries.
-The starting position for determining the deferred tax position in the Solvency II balance sheet is the statutory net deferred tax position in the IFRS balance sheet.
-Subsequently, valuation differences between Solvency II and IFRS are recognized and taxed if applicable.
+Compared to year-end 2020, Tier 1 capital increased due to operating capital generation (OCG), market movements (where the benefit from narrowed credit spreads is offset by increased interest and inflation rates and a lower EIOPA VA) and management actions (including a new longevity reinsurance transaction and a co-insurance settlement).
+The combined Own Funds increase from OCG, market movements and management actions is offset by the impact from framework, model and assumption changes (including the lowering of the UFR to 3.60% and an unfavorable impact from more granular modeling driven by the conversion of defined benefit pensions to TKP) and dividend payments.
+Tier 2 capital: consist of Ancillary Own Funds and tier 2 capital instruments.
+Ancillary Own Funds consist out of items other than Basic Own Funds which can be called up to absorb losses.
+As the previous grandfathered subordinated loan of EUR 600 million from Aegon Nederland to Aegon Levensverzekering was redeemed, Aegon Levensverzekering does no longer hold Tier 2 capital.
+Aegon Levensverzekering does not have Ancillary Own Funds.
+Tier 3 capital: consist of deferred tax assets Tier 3 capital consists of net deferred tax assets in the amount of EUR 86 million at year-end of 2021.
+This is the net position of Aegon Levensverzekering consolidated, being EUR 91 million for Aegon Levensver- zekering itself offset by EUR -/- 5 million DTL of the Aegon Levensverzekering subsidiaries (Direct Lending and a small remaining part of Vastgoed).
+The starting position for determining the deferred tax position on the Solvency II balance sheet is the sta- tutory net deferred tax position on the IFRS balance sheet.
+Subsequently valuation differences between Solvency II and IFRS are recognized and taxed if applicable.
+Aegon Levensverzekering holds a net DTA since the insurance liabilities exceed the fiscal value resulting in a DTA.
+The Aegon Levensverzekering subsidiaries hold a small DTL which is due to the fact that these entities only have assets.
+Given current low interest rates and historic appraisals of residential real estate the market value of assets is higher on the Solvency II balance sheet compared to fiscal balance sheet.
+This as such results in a DTL position on the Solvency II balance sheet.